Declaring Variables

 Real QmReqd*{comment(Desc)}

-excludesave e n/a The variable (or class) state is not saved with the project.
+excludesave es or e n/a The variable (or class) state is not saved with the project.

 init(value) n/a <<value>> Assign an initial value to an input variable.